TanStack/table/docs/api/README.md

 This multi-stage process is the secret sauce that allows React Table plugin hooks to work together and compose nicely, while not stepping on each others toes.

-To dive deeper into plugins, see Plugins](TODO) and the [Plugin Guide
+To dive deeper into plugins, see Plugins and the Plugin Guide

 ### Plugin Hook Order & Consistency